 Campus Based - Visit Website

-Yale's Adult/Gerontology Acute Care Nurse Practitioner program prepares advanced nursing professionals to manage complex patient care across acute healthcare settings.
+Yale's Adult/Gerontology Acute Care Nurse Practitioner program prepares advanced nursing professionals to manage complex patient care across acute healthcare settings through a rigorous two-year curriculum.
 Students develop comprehensive skills in patient assessment, diagnostic reasoning, and high-acuity treatment strategies.
-The rigorous two-year curriculum combines advanced health assessment, pharmacology, and clinical immersion experiences, positioning graduates for specialized certification through national credentialing bodies.
-Designed for ambitious healthcare professionals, the program offers intensive training in critical care and advanced diagnostic techniques.
+The program combines advanced health assessment, pharmacology, and clinical immersion experiences, positioning graduates for specialized certification through national credentialing bodies.
+Designed for ambitious healthcare professionals, it offers intensive training in critical care and advanced diagnostic techniques.
+No entrance exam is mentioned as required for this master's-level program.

 • Two-year Master's specialty program